xmengkinaxis/CPP/System Design Interview Checklist.md

 ## 4.0 Data Model
 **Benefit:** Defining the data model in the early part of the interview will
-* clarify how data will flow between different system components,
+* clarify how data will flow between different system components; identify various entities of the system, and how they will interact with each other; <br>
-* determine which database storage schema is required and which database type is preferred;
+* determine which database storage schema is required and which database type is preferred;  <br>
 * guide for data partitioning and management.  <br>

 **static and dynamic to identify**